-ACOG supports immediate postpartum LARC insertion as a best practice, recognizing its role in preventing rapid repeat and unintended pregnancy.
+ACOG supports immediate postpartum LARC insertion as a best practice, recognizing its role in preventing unintended and short-interval pregnancy.

-Despite the higher expulsion rate of immediate postpartum IUD placement over interval placement, evidence from clinical trials and from cost-benefit analyses strongly suggest the superiority of immediate placement in reduction of unintended pregnancy, especially for those at greatest risk of not having recommended postpartum follow-up visit or those who may face barriers to obtaining an intended LARC device.
+Despite the higher expulsion rate of immediate postpartum IUD placement over interval placement, evidence from clinical trials and from cost-benefit analyses strongly suggests the superiority of immediate placement in reduction of unintended pregnancy, especially for those at greatest risk of not having the recommended postpartum follow-up visit or those who may face barriers to obtaining an intended LARC device.

 Expulsion rates for immediate postpartum IUD insertions are higher than for interval or postabortion insertions, vary by study, and may be as high as 10–27% (73-90% of women retain the device).

 Differences in expulsion rates are similar with manual insertion versus use of ring forceps, but may differ depending on the experience of the inserter.